1960 24 Hours of Le Mans: Finish and post-race

 The winning Ferrari 250 TR59/60 of Gendebien and Frère.

 With the retirements, the remaining Corvette of Fitch/Grossman had moved up to 6th.
 Then with barely two hours Grossman came in with no water, well before the next fluid refill.
 Fetching ice from their VIP tent, the crew packed it around the engine instructing the driver to do 10-minute laps, attracting great attention from the crowd.
 Then the gearbox of the Barth Porsche lost three of it gears with a couple of hours to go.
 The team parked it up waiting for the last quarter-hour to make a fraught final lap.
 In the meantime it was overtaken by the Porsche GT that finished 10th.

 Otherwise, the last part of the race was processional.
 The winning partnership of Gendebien and Frère, averaged a speed of 106.201 mph, and their winning margin over the second placed crew was four laps, driven by Ricardo Rodríguez and André Pilette.
 Coming home third, a further four laps adrift, was 1959 winner Roy Salvadori with Jim Clark in their Aston Martin, breaking up the Ferrari train.
 The Ferrari GTs followed up their 3-4-5-6 result in 1959 with a 4-5-6-7, forming up in a formation finish behind the leading Testarossas.
 The Corvette struggled on, finishing 8th, before the engine seized completely just after the finishing line.
 The other Aston Martin, despite leaking oil for most of the race, stayed consistent and finished 9th.

 Once again the bullet-proof Panhard-engined DBs performed very well, four of the five cars finishing.
 The 851 cc coupé of Bouharde and Jaeger ran an impressive 32 mpgimp fuel economy.
 The open-top spyder of Armagnac and Laureau comfortably won the Index of Performance going over 25% than its nominal distance.
 They were also the final winners of the Biennial Cup for best performance over consecutive years.

 But it was the two surviving Lotus Elites that carried off the Thermal Efficiency prize – the works car just beating the French privateer entry.
 The three Triumphs staged a formation finish, however after battling valve problems all race none could cover their mandatory distance and were not classified.
 British cars also won class trophies – the privateer MG was first 2-litre car home and the Austin-Healey Sprite beat the DBs in the 1-litre class.

-A proud day for Belgium with three of the drivers in the first two cars coming from that country.
-The Belgian Prince de Mérode was the honorary starter in his role as President of the FIA, and on hand to congratulate his countrymen at the end of the race.
-Likewise the Belgian king sent telegrams of congratulations to the drivers.
-After this success, Paul Frère retired from racing, to resume his regular employment as a motoring journalist, and consultant on motor-racing regulations.
+Three of four drivers from the first two cars were Belgian.
+The Belgian Prince de Mérode was the honorary starter in his role as President of the FIA, and was on hand to congratulate his countrymen at the end of the race.
+Likewise, the Belgian king sent telegrams of congratulations to the drivers.
+After this success, Paul Frère retired from racing, resuming his regular employment as a motoring journalist and consultant on motor-racing regulations.